 - Geriatric Medicine

 - Quality Pet foods Science diet, Purina, and Royal Canin

-- All cats must have current immunizations against Rabies, Feline Distemper, Rhinotracheitis, Calici Virus, and Leukemia.
+- All cats must have current immunizations against rabies, Rhinotracheitis, calici virus, and leukemia.

 - All dogs must have had a heartworm blood test within the past 12 months.

 - All animals must be free of external parasites (fleas & ticks) when admitted for boarding; or must be treated upon admission.